bcongdon/gdq-stats/previous-events/agdq-2017/bower_components/js-cookie/README.md

 *IMPORTANT! when deleting a cookie, you must pass the exact same path and domain attributes that was used to set the cookie, unless you're relying on the [default attributes](#cookie-attributes).*

-*Note: Removing unexisting cookie does not raise any exception nor return any value*

 ## Namespace conflicts

 If there is any danger of a conflict with the namespace `Cookies`, the `noConflict` method will allow you to define a new namespace and preserve the original one.
 This is especially useful when running the script on third party sites e.g. as part of a widget or SDK.